Sydney Metro City & Southwest Design Contract Awarded

-The Sydney Metro City & Southwest project extends the Sydney Metro Northwest line from its southeastern Chatsworth station all the way to Bankstown via the harbour.
+The Sydney Metro City & Southwest project extends the Sydney Metro Northwest line from its southeastern Chatswood station all the way to Bankstown via the harbour.
 This project features two elements.
-Firstly, a new line is being built between Chatsworth and Sydenham.
+Firstly, a new line is being built between Chatswood and Sydenham.
 And secondly, the existing Bankstown railway line will be converted into a metro line between Sydenham and Bankstown.
 The Marrickville and Punchbowl section is part of the Bankstown railway corridor.
 The entire Sydney Metro City & Southwest line is due to open in 2024.

 The combined Sydney Metro City & Southwest and Northwest lines will give Sydney a 66km metro network with 31 stations.
 The Northwest section opened in May 2019.

 Phil Kajewski, Managing Director Transportation Australia Pacific, Arcadis, said:

 ”This is an incredibly important piece of the Sydney Metro project and we are very excited to help bring this to life.
 Being able to easily move around our cities is critical not only to the sustainable growth of our cities, but to the quality of life of our citizens.

 “Our scope of work includes the upgrade of nine train stations along the Bankstown line to enable them to accommodate the new fleet of single deck, frequently stopping, driver-less trains.
 It also includes the upgrade of the rail systems along the 14 kilometer corridor between stations.”

 Sydney Bankstown Line Bottleneck